JuliaData/CSV.jl/docs/src/index.md

 ```julia
 CSV.File(file)
 ```
 By default, `CSV.File` will automatically detect this file's delimiter `','`, and the type of each column.
 By default, it treats "empty fields" as `missing` (the entire first column in this example).
 It also automatically handles promoting types, like the 4th column, where the first two values are `Int`, but the 3rd row has a `Float64` value (`3.14`).
 The resulting column's type will be `Float64`.
-Parsing can detect `Int64`, `Float64`, `Date`, `DateTime`, and `Bool` types, with `String` as the fallback type for any column.
+Parsing can detect `Int64`, `Float64`, `Date`, `DateTime`, `Time` and `Bool` types, with `String` as the fallback type for any column.

 ### Auto-Delimiter Detection
 #### File